Alexander Hugh Holmes Stuart: Prelude to secession

 Later that year, Augusta County voters again elected Stuart to the Virginia General Assembly, this time to the Virginia Senate, where he served from 1857 through 1861.
 He was the senior senator on the committee to investigate John Brown's Raid against the arsenal in Harper's Ferry (then still in Virginia) in October 1859.
 The committee's report condemned abolitionist agitation, and recommended strengthening local militia units, as well as achieving commercial independence from the North by encouraging Virginia's domestic manufactures.

 By 1860, Stuart owned nine enslaved persons.
 At a speech before the Central Agricultural Society of Virginia, Stuart fully accepted slavery as in the best interest of Southern agricultural prosperity and argued it benefited the Northern economy as well as that emancipation would lead to violence.

 In the 1860 U.S. Presidential Election, Stuart supported the Constitutional Union Party and its candidate, John Bell (a former Whig who had represented Tennessee in the U.S. Congress).
 Bell won a majority of Virginia votes, although he ultimately received fewer votes than either major party candidate.
 As the United States divided into two hostile camps after President Abraham Lincoln's election, seven lower Southern states began establishing the Confederacy beginning in December 1860.
 Augusta County voter elected Unionists Stuart, John Brown Baldwin (his brother-in-law) and George Baylor to represent them in the Virginia Secession Convention of 1861.
 He voted with the anti-secession majority on the initial vote on April 4.
-Stuart, William B. Preston and George W. Randolph as a special Virginia delegation traveled to Washington, D.C. and met President Lincoln on April 12 after the surrender of Fort Sumter.
+Stuart, William B. Preston and George W. Randolph as a special Virginia delegation traveled to Washington, D.C., and met President Lincoln on April 12 after the surrender of Fort Sumter.
 Finding Lincoln firm in his resolve to hold the federal forts in the South, the three men returned to Richmond, Virginia on April 15.
 Two days later, the secession resolution again came before the convention.
 All three Augusta County delegates again voted against it, but it passed and was ratified by voters.
 On June 14, 1861, Stuart was among those signing the ceremonial secession ordinance.
 Stuart then proposed amendments to Virginia's Constitution of 1851, which he thought too democratic.
 Stuart blamed unrestrained democratic practices in free states for Lincoln's election and also criticized the North's free public schools.
 However, Virginia voters, on March 13, 1862, rejected the committee's proposal, which would have removed the popular election of the governor and reorganized the judiciary.

 American Civil War

 After Virginia seceded, Stuart declined to hold any Confederate or Virginia office after his state senate term ended, and he did not support the Wheeling Convention, which ultimately led to the creation of West Virginia.
 However, he supported relief for Virginia's soldiers.
-Furthermore, two relatives served as Confederate generals: his brother-in-law John Brown Baldwin and his cousin, J. E. B. Stuart.
+Furthermore, two relatives served as Confederate officers: his brother-in-law John Brown Baldwin and his cousin, J. E. B. Stuart.
 A. H. H. Stuart also specifically declined appointment to a peace commission in March 1864.